Ajmer Monuments

 This small hall on the southern side of the

-Shrine was erected by Nawab Muhammad Ali of Arcot around 1800
+Shrine (Dargah) was erected by Nawab Muhammad Ali of Arcot

-for the comfort of the devotees.
-It is also used for the death
+around 1800 for the comfort of the devotees.
+It is also used

 The Degs (Food Pots), Dargah Ajmer